 Do I have to can my strawberry jam?

-Since this small batch recipe only makes one 6 ounce jar, you honestly don’t have to can.
-Canning is only necessary if you don’t plan on eating the jam right away.
+Since this small batch strawberry jam recipe only makes one 6 ounce jar, you honestly don’t have to can.
+Canning is only necessary if you don’t plan on eating it right away.

-If you have no desire to can, make the strawberry jam as directed and store in a heat-proof container.
+If you have no desire to can, make it as directed and store in a heat-proof container.
 Let cool to room temperature before putting it in the fridge.

-Once opened, it’ll last about 2-4 weeks in the fridge.
+Once opened, strawberry jam (no pectin) will last about 2 weeks in the fridge.
 You’ll have to use your best judgment after 2 weeks.
 If it seems a little off, don’t use it.

 Now before you run out and spend your paycheck on jars, check your local flea markets and thrift stores first.
 I’ve gotten jars anywhere from 25 cents to $1.00 each.